-WEBINAR- Trails and Climate Change: Disaster Recovery
+WEBINAR- Trails in the Age of Climate Change: Disaster Recovery

 Climate change and disaster recovery has had a significant impact on our environment—affecting various aspects of human life, including outdoor recreational activities.
-The impacts of climate change are affecting the quality and accessibility of multiuse trails and it is essential to take action to make these trails and greenways more resilient.Â
+The impacts of climate change are affecting the quality and accessibility of multiuse trails and it is essential to take action to make these trails and greenways more resilient.

 Climate Change and Disaster Recovery Panelists